A little better

 instant messaging platforms,

-created for said discussions, because it carried a narrative permeated with exuberance, irrationality,
+created for said discussions, permeated with exuberance, irrationality,

-were intentionally establishing value resistant to the oversight of any sovereign
+resistant to the oversight of any sovereign state.

-departure point for this project would be the launch of bitcoin network
+departure point for this project would be the launch of the Bitcoin network

-in 2009, which had as background the Financial
+in 2009, which had as its background the Financial

 Weeks before Nixon terminated the gold standard, he